 She INSTANTLY figured out how to tell whether a “sale” was a good deal.
 She even discovered that by using a manufacturer coupon that I had made the brand name item even cheaper than the “sale” item (which was a store brand).

 When I made a big deal of how she saved money AND purchased the brand item using the coupon, she could not be contained!
 She asked if she could help with other items on my grocery list.
 She does this regularly now without even thinking about it!

 The next “lesson” that I taught her in a completely non-imposing way, was to simply ask if she knew if the price UNDERNEATH the YELLOW sale tag was the same or more?

 She asked what I meant.
 I asked if she checked the price under the yellow tag.
 She asked why she should do that and I responded that many times, the tags are subterfuge.

-I explained that was a “sales gimmick” and unfortunately, that is considered cheating; however, supermarket managers discovered that people are trained to think that when they see “SALE” that it really is a sale, and most people, who are trusting, automatically buy the item thinking they got a good deal.
-And I finished by reminding her that you “cannot trust a book by its cover” (opening the door for another lesson at a later time).
+- I explained that was a “sales gimmick” and unfortunately, that is considered cheating; however, supermarket managers discovered that people are trained to think that when they see “SALE” that it really is a sale.
+Many people are trusting and will buy the item because they think they got a good deal.

 By the way, with technology today, you can find out if an eCoupon is available and upload it as you are standing in front of the item in the supermarket.
 More info on that topic in the section: “Determine Free Items”